cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/library/README.md

 To spin up the container and use it as a development environment via VSCode...

-- Run the `docker-compose up develop` command from within this directory.
+- Run the `docker-compose -f docker/docker-compose.yml up develop` command from within this directory.
 - Select the `Remote Explorer` menu within VSCode.
   - You many need to install the `Docker` extension if you haven't done so already.
 - Select the `Attach to Container` button for the `dtvf-devel` container.